mark-curran/data-science-project-template/docs/docs/additional_features/users_inside_container.md

-# User Permissions Inside a Docker Container
+# Running Docker Containers as a non-root User

 This document explains some of the difficulties of using a container as a non-root user.